Ana Castellain: 2018–2022

-On February 15, 2020 the first important competition of the year, the Brazilian championship in Joinville, Santa Catarina.
+On February 15, 2020, the first important competition of the year, the Brazilian championship in Joinville, Santa Catarina.
 The athlete in the preparatory phase for the Sheffield 2020 – Powerlifting Championships in March, performs a smooth competition and does enough for another gold achievement with a total of 515 kg.
 In March the Sheffield 2020 – Powerlifting Championships and other international and national competitions are postponed due to the rampant spread of the coronavirus.

 In October 2021 the athlete returns from the World Championships in Halmstad, Sweden with a modest fourth place, and returns to compete at the national level in the 2021 Brazilian Powerlifting Championships in Rio de Janeiro.
 In Rio de Janeiro she did not have great difficulties to win in equipped and raw, showing her superiority among Brazilian athletes.
 On November 10, the big day of the Stavanger World Championships arrives in Norway, this time in equipped, the athlete climbs to the highest place on the podium to receive her seventh gold medal in worlds and beat another world record with 630 kg total, in the -69 kg/open category.

 Doping ban

 On September 15, 2022, the IPF announced that Castellain's urine samples from 2021 revealed the presence of Metandienone.
 She is currently suspended from competing in the IPF until January 11, 2026.
+She would also be removed from the IPF Hall of Fame.

 World Games

 Two-time world champion at the World Games, she won the gold medal at the 2013 and 2017 World Games.
 At the 2013 World Games, gold was won after beating the world record in the squat with 248.5 kg.
-In the bench press she lifted 162.5kg, and in the deadlift 200kg.
+In the bench press she lifted 162.5 kg, and in the deadlift 200 kg.
 At the 2017 World Games, she again won gold in the same category.